mahmedofficial/MAhmed-Protfolio/README.md

 - *ICS Cybersecurity Lab (301L) - 4 days*

-  Conducted by CISA, USA
+  Conducted by CISA, USA.
 This course is presented at a facility in Idaho Falls, Idaho, USA

-- 2020 APISC Security Training Course
+- *2020 APISC Security Training Course*

 Conducted by Korea Internet and Security Agency, Republic of Korea.

-Understanding Exploits I & II
+*Understanding Exploits I & II*
-Conducted by CYBER4Dev, Funded by European Union Certified Penetration Tester
+Conducted by CYBER4Dev, Funded by European Union

+*Certified Penetration Tester*

-Conducted by Cybertronium, Funded by Malaysian Technical Cooperation Program Practical Ethical Hacking Course
+Conducted by Cybertronium, Funded by Malaysian Technical Cooperation Program

+*Practical Ethical Hacking Course*
 Conducted by TCM Security

-Open-Source Intelligence (OSINT) Fundamentals Conducted by TCM Security
+*Open-Source Intelligence (OSINT) Fundamentals* Conducted by TCM Security